Highlights of the Automotive Trends Report

 Figure ES-3.
 Percent Change in Real-World Fuel Economy, Horsepower, Weight, and Footprint

 In the two decades prior to 2004, technology innovation and market trends generally resulted in increased vehicle power and weight (due to increasing vehicle size and content) while average new vehicle fuel economy steadily decreased and CO2 emissions correspondingly increased.
-Since model year 2004, the combination of technology innovation and market trends have resulted in average new vehicle fuel economy increasing 32%, horsepower increasing 17%, and weight increasing 1%.
-Footprint has increased 4% since EPA began tracking it in model year 2008.
-These metrics are all at record highs, and horsepower, weight, and footprint are projected to increase again in model year 2021, as shown in Figure ES-3.
+Since model year 2004, the combination of technology innovation and market trends have resulted in average new vehicle fuel economy increasing 32%, horsepower increasing 20%, and weight increasing 4%.
+Footprint has increased 5% since EPA began tracking it in model year 2008.
+These metrics are all at record highs and are projected to increase again in model year 2022, as shown in Figure ES-3.

 Manufacturer trends over the last five years are shown in Figure ES-4.
 This span covers the approximate length of a vehicle redesign cycle, and it is likely that most vehicles have undergone design changes in this period, resulting in a more accurate depiction of recent manufacturer trends than focusing on a single year.
 Changes over this time period can be attributed to changes in both vehicle design and the significant change to the mix of vehicle types produced, as shown in ES-2.

-Over the last five years, eight of the fourteen largest manufacturers selling vehicles in the U.S. decreased new vehicle estimated real-world CO2 emission rates.
-Tesla was unchanged because their all-electric fleet produces no tailpipe CO2 emissions.
-Between model years 2015 and 2020, Toyota achieved the largest reduction in CO2 emissions, at 27 g/mi.
-Toyota decreased emissions in all vehicle types, and their mix of vehicle types produced in model years 2015 and 2020 was similar.
-Kia achieved the second largest reduction in overall CO2 tailpipe emissions, even as their production share of more efficient sedan/wagons fell from 75% to 53%, and less efficient truck SUVs increased from 3% to 36% of all production.
-GM had the third largest reduction in overall CO2 tailpipe emissions, while their production share of sedan/wagons fell from 31% to 13% and truck SUVs increased from 28% to 39% of all production.
+Over the last five years, seven of the fourteen largest manufacturers selling vehicles in the U.S. decreased new vehicle estimated real-world CO2 emission rates.
+Tesla was unchanged because their all-electric fleet produces no tailpipe CO2 emissions, and Mercedes was also unchanged.
+Between model years 2016 and 2021, Kia achieved the largest reduction in CO2 emissions, at 29 g/mi.
+Kia decreased emissions in all vehicle types that they offer, and decreased overall emissions even as their truck SUV share increased from 15% to 41%.
+Toyota achieved the second largest reduction in overall CO2 tailpipe emissions, at 28 g/mi, and BMW had the third largest reduction in overall CO2 tailpipe emissions at 10 g/mi.
+Toyota and BMW also achieved overall emission reductions by improving all vehicle types, even as their truck SUV production share increased.

-For model year 2020 alone, Tesla’s all-electric fleet had by far the lowest tailpipe CO2 emissions and highest fuel economy of all large manufacturers.
-Tesla was followed by Honda, Subaru, and Hyundai.
-Stellantis had the highest new vehicle average CO2 emissions and lowest fuel economy of the large manufacturers in model year 2020, followed by Ford and GM.
+For model year 2021 alone, Tesla’s all-electric fleet had by far the lowest tailpipe CO2 emissions and highest fuel economy of all large manufacturers.
+Tesla was followed by a close grouping of Subaru, Kia, Hyundai, Nissan, and Honda.
+Stellantis had the highest new vehicle average CO2 emissions and lowest fuel economy of the large manufacturers in model year 2021, followed by GM and Ford.
+Tesla also had the highest overall fuel economy, followed by the close grouping of Subaru, Kia, Nissan, Hyundai, and Honda.

 Figure ES-4.
 Changes in Estimated Real-World Fuel Economy1 and CO2 Emissions for Large Manufacturers

 Innovation in the automobile industry has led to a wide array of technology available to manufacturers to achieve CO2 emissions, fuel economy, and performance goals.
-Figure ES-5 illustrates manufacturer-specific technology adoption for model year 2020, with larger circles representing higher adoption rates.
-The technologies in Figure ES-5 are all being adopted by manufacturers to in part reduce CO2 emissions and increase fuel economy.
+Figure ES-5 illustrates manufacturer-specific technology usage for model year 2021, with larger circles representing higher usage rates.
+The technologies in Figure ES-5 are all being used by manufacturers to, in part, reduce CO2 emissions and increase fuel economy.
 Each of the fourteen largest manufacturers have adopted several of these technologies into their vehicles, with many manufacturers achieving very high penetrations of several technologies.
 It is also clear that manufacturers’ strategies to develop and adopt new technologies are unique and vary significantly.
 Each manufacturer is choosing technologies that best meet the design requirements of their vehicles, and in many cases, that technology is changing quickly.

 Engine technologies such as turbocharged engines (Turbo) and gasoline direct injection (GDI) allow for more efficient engine design and operation.
 Cylinder deactivation (CD) allows for use of only a portion of the engine when less power is needed, while stop/start systems can turn off the engine entirely at idle to save fuel.
 Hybrid vehicles use a larger battery to recapture braking energy and provide power when necessary, allowing for a smaller, more efficiently operated engine.
 The hybrid category includes “full” hybrid systems that can temporarily power the vehicle without engaging the engine and smaller “mild” hybrid systems that cannot propel the vehicle on their own.
 Transmissions that have more gear ratios, or speeds, allow the engine to more frequently operate near peak efficiency.
 Two categories of advanced transmissions are shown in Figure ES-5: transmission with seven or more discrete speeds (7+Gears), and continuously variable transmissions (CVTs).

-6. All fourteen large manufacturers achieved compliance with the GHG standards through model year 2020
+6. All large manufacturers have achieved compliance with the GHG standards through at least model year 2020

 EPA’s GHG program is an averaging, banking, and trading (ABT) program.
 An ABT program means that the standards may be met on a fleet average basis, manufacturers may earn and bank credits to use later, and manufacturers may trade credits with other manufacturers.
 This provides manufacturers flexibility in meeting the standards while accounting for vehicle design cycles, introduction rates of new technologies and emission improvements, and evolving consumer preferences.

-The fourteen largest manufacturers ended model year 2020 with positive credit balances and are thus in compliance for model year 2020 and all previous years of the GHG program, as credits may not be carried forward unless deficits from all prior model years have been resolved.
+Twelve of the fourteen largest manufacturers ended model year 2021 with positive or zero credit balances and are thus in compliance for model year 2021 and all previous years of the GHG program, as credits may not be carried forward unless deficits from all prior model years have been resolved.
+Kia and Mercedes have achieved compliance for model year 2020 and all previous years of the GHG program but ended model year 2021 with deficits.
+However, because the GHG program allows a manufacturer up to three years to offset a deficit, Kia and Mercedes have up to three years before their model year 2021 deficits result in non-compliance or enforcement actions from EPA.

 Total credits in Figure ES-6 are shown in teragrams (one million Megagrams), and account for manufacturer performance compared to their standards, expected vehicle lifetime miles driven, and the number of vehicles produced by each manufacturer, for all years of the GHG program.
 The credits accumulated by each manufacturer will be carried forward for use in future model years or until they expire.
 Credit expiration dates are based on the model year in which they were earned.

-Figure ES-7 illustrates the performance of individual large manufacturers in model year 2020 compared to their overall standard, in terms of an average vehicle grams per mile emission rate.
-This “snapshot” provides insight into how the large manufacturers performed against the standards in model year 2020.
-However, it does not account for the fact that all large manufacturers had credits available from previous years, or they were able to purchase credits to ensure their credit balance remained positive after model year 2020.
+Determining manufacturer compliance with EPA’s GHG program requires accounting for a manufacturer’s credit balance over the life of the program.
+However, it is also useful to look at manufacturer performance within the most recent model year.
+Figure ES-7 illustrates the performance of individual large manufacturers in model year 2021 compared to their effective overall standard, in terms of an average vehicle grams per mile emission rate.
+This “snapshot” provides insight into how the large manufacturers performed against the standards in model year 2021, however it cannot be used to determine individual manufacturer compliance status with the overall program.

-The manufacturer performance values shown in Figure ES-7 are based on the average new vehicle tailpipe emissions for each manufacturer and also include various optional credits available to manufacturers in model year 2020.
+The manufacturer performance values shown in Figure ES-7 are based on the average new vehicle tailpipe emissions for each manufacturer and include various optional credits available to manufacturers in model year 2021.
 One notable provision in the regulations is an incentive multiplier that increases the credits each electric vehicle creates.
-The impact of this incentive is particularly evident for Tesla, since Tesla produces only electric vehicles, and led to the negative performance value for Tesla shown in Figure ES-7.
+The impact of this incentive is particularly evident for Tesla, since Tesla produces only electric vehicles, and is the reason for the negative performance value for Tesla shown in Figure ES-7.

-8. The overall industry used credits for the fifth year in a row to maintain compliance, and there remains a large bank of credits for future years
+8. The overall industry used credits to maintain compliance, and there remains a large bank of credits for future years

 Figure ES-8.
 Industry Performance and Standards, Credit Generation and Use